nix-community/nix4vscode/README.md

 # Nix4Vscode

-A tool generate nix expression from config.toml.
-Let's guess we have a config.toml like this:
+A tool generate nix expression from `config.toml`.
+Assuming we have a `config.toml` file like this:

 ```toml
 vscode_version = "1.81.1"